 |Native Area||South America|

 Except for pinching back the plants to encourage bushiness, browallia requires little maintenance.
-Whether you buy browallia seedlings from a nursery or start your own from seeds, make sure that when planting browallia in flower beds or borders, space them at least nine inches apart.
+Whether you buy browallia seedlings from a nursery or start your own from seeds, make sure that when planting browallia in flower beds or borders, space them at least 9 inches apart.
 Browallia can reseed itself but will only reach the flowering stage in USDA hardiness zone 10 or 11; in all other zones, the growing season is too short.

 In hot climates, browallia should be grown in partial or dappled shade.
 It prefers afternoon shade.
-In cooler locations, it can also tolerate full sun.
+In cooler locations, it can tolerate full sun.

 Make sure the soil does not dry out and keep it evenly moist but not soggy.
-Too much water on the other hand will result in mainly foliage and few flowers.
+Too much water will result in mainly foliage and few flowers.

 Temperature and Humidity

 Browallia is a tropical heat-loving plant.
 Only plant it outdoors after all danger of frost has passed and temperatures have warmed.
 Even a very light frost can damage the foliage.

 If you start with good, rich soil, browallia will only need moderate fertilization.
 Apply a low-nitrogen fertilizer a couple of times during the growing season.
 As with too much water, excess fertilizer will result in mostly foliage instead of flowers.

-Grown in containers however, browallia needs more frequent fertilization, about once a month depending on frequency of watering.
+Grown in containers, however, browallia needs more frequent fertilization, about once a month depending on the frequency of watering.

 Another popular browallia species is Jamaican forget-me-not (Browallia americana).
 It is often referred to as Amethyst flower or Bush violet—the same common names as Browallia speciosa.
 It is also grown as an annual that blooms prolifically until the first frost.
-The difference is that Browallia americana plants have a more shrubby growth habit and might require staking; they also tend to attract butterflies and bees.
+The difference is that Browallia americana plants have a shrubbier growth habit and might require staking; they also tend to attract butterflies and bees.